Amey-Thakur/COMPUTER-NETWORK-AND-COMPUTER-NETWORK-LAB/Computer Network Lab/README.md

 ---

 > [!TIP]
-> **Tip**: For comprehensive theory notes and exam resources, check out the [Reference Books](../README.md#reference-books) in the main repository.
-These materials provide the theoretical foundation necessary for mastering these practical experiments.
+> **Network Testing**: Use the `ping` command within Cisco Packet Tracer's CLI to verify connectivity between devices.
+For socket programming, always start the server before the client, and ensure both are running on the same port (default: 9999).

 > [!WARNING]
-> **Cisco Packet Tracer Required**: The `.pkt` files require Cisco Packet Tracer software to open and simulate.
-Download it from [Cisco Networking Academy](https://www.netacad.com/courses/packet-tracer).
+> **Cisco Packet Tracer Required**: The `.pkt` files require [Cisco Packet Tracer](https://www.netacad.com/courses/packet-tracer) software to open.
+For Python socket programs, ensure no firewall is blocking localhost connections on port 9999.

 ---